A truncated photon: Gradual removal

 From Maxwell's equations, we find the boundary conditions

 where $\tilde{E}(t)$ is the electric field inside the slab.
 In obtaining the boundary conditions we have introduced a high-frequency cutoff for the quantum field integral expressions.
 While the cutoff can be arbitrarily high, it has been fixed to make the zero slab thickness meaningful.
+Being bandlimited, it is clear that the quantum fields are continuous in space and time.

-It is natural to view $E_c^\regi(t-x)$ and $E_d^\regii(t+x)$ as the independent input fields, as they propagate from $\pm\infty$ towards the reflector.
-For ease of notation we denote them $E^\regi(t-x)\equiv E_c^\regi(t-x)$ and $E^\regii(t+x)\equiv E_d^\regii(t+x)$, just as we have done in the main text.
+It is natural to view $E_a^\regi(t-x)$ and $E_b^\regii(t+x)$ as the independent input fields, as they propagate from $\pm\infty$ towards the reflector.
+For ease of notation we denote them $E^\regi(t-x)\equiv E_a^\regi(t-x)$ and $E^\regii(t+x)\equiv E_b^\regii(t+x)$, just as we have done in the main text.
 Eq. \eqref{eq:continuity} can be used to express the output fields from the input fields:

 By eliminating the output fields, \eqref{eq:from_Maxwell} becomes

 which is the equation of motion for the electric field in the slab, given an input field excitation.